GUIDE

 What types of recruitment tests exist?

-What are the different forms of testing?
+What are the different types of tests?

-The list of the best recruitment assessments
+List of top recruitment assessments

-How to assess candidates with tests?
+How to assess candidates using tests?

 How to choose a recruitment test?

-What is a “good” recruitment test?
+What constitutes a “good” recruitment test?

-What are the advantages of psychotechnical tests?
+What are the advantages of psychometric tests?

 Centralize all your candidate tests on a single platform